 Legal documents such as an Enduring Power of Guardianship can be very useful at this time.
 The earlier these are completed the better, as a person must have legal capacity.
 To help facilitate the process, you could complete one for yourself at the same time or mention people you know who already have done this.
 Stress this doesn’t change anything now, however it will be a big help to the family with decisions about where the person might live in the future.

 We all want to stay in our own home for as long as we can.
 Perhaps at this stage, a move to residential care is not necessary and some in home support might be helpful.
 However, at some point it may be in a person’s best interests to move into a residential care home.
-Although this can be difficult time and lead to feelings of guilt for family members, having had the conversation will make the decision easier.
+Although this can be a difficult time and lead to feelings of guilt for family members, having had the conversation will make the decision easier.

 Tips for talking about future care: